harounbensaadi/optithor/README.md

 ## Citation

-If you use OptiThor in academic work, please cite or reference this repository.
+If you use OptiThor in **academic work**, please cite or reference this repository.

 ---

 ## License